What Is Public Administration?

 - Master of Business Administration in Public Administration

 - Ph.D. in Public Administration

 Careers in Public Administration

 With a degree in public administration, you will be prepared for a variety of public service careers.
 The American Society for Public Administration (www.aspanet.org) and other professional societies may provide some assistance for researching career options and job openings.
 Most public administration jobs are either in the government sector or with non-profit organizations.
-Government jobs include those in policy formation, budget management and analysis or serving a particular constituent group.
+Government jobs include those in policy formation, budget management, and analysis or serving a particular constituent group.
 Non-profit careers may involve creating policy, developing and implementing programs or fundraising.
-Career choices include those as a:
+Career choices include:

 - Executive director

 - Finance manager

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: